10 Best Guitar Apps of 2018

-This app allows you to drag and drop chords onto your written lyrics to create a chord progression.
-You and edit your lyrics and transpose the music.
+This app allows you to drag and drop chords into your written lyrics to create a chord progression.
+You can edit your lyrics and transpose the music.
 Export it all to a PDF once you’re done!

 This is a great app if you’re a beginner.
 With Guitar Jam Tracks you’ll b able to practice scales, chords, and finger placement.
 You can also switch between five different styles of playing.

 Guitar lessons are not just for beginners — there’s always something to learn.
-And boy, is there something to learn in this app.
-Guitar Lessons comes with no less than 11,000 lessons spanning beginner stages through to expert levels.
+This app comes with no less than 11,000 lessons spanning beginner stages through to expert levels.

 8. Roadie Tuner

 The free Roadie Tuner app works independently of the Roadie 2 automatic guitar tuner.
 It comes with presets for every possible tuning so you can quickly get your guitar in tune.
-You can also use it to stay up to date on our blog!
+Moreover, you can also use it to stay up to date on our blog!

 10. Tab Toolkit

 Tab Toolkit let you jam along to an entire band.
-In fact, the app allows for no less than 128 instruments to be plugged in to it.
-You can also upload your sheet music so you can play along to it.
+In fact, the app allows for up to 128 instruments to be plugged in to it.
+To add, can also upload your sheet music so you can play along to it.